billoxbury/billoxbury.github.io/_posts/2024-01-05-mathematics-vs-ai.md

 The LLM is thus used not for one-time query but as an oracle step in an iterative algorithm.
 The full algorithm is evolutionary in the sense that a population of highest-performing codes is maintained, and the LLM prompts (the code versions _v0,v1_ etc) drawn from this population.

 The details of DeepMind's evolutionary approach - their use of the LLM to develop a code to solve the original mathematical problem - are themselves very interesting.
-There's no need for me to say more about them here as that is much better done by the blog [5] (and by [4]).
+There's no need for me to say more about them here as that is much better done in the blog [5] (and in [4]).

 But the work sends a signal to the mathematical community, in my opinion, that there are very powerful new tools for us coming from language modelling.